zaoanhh/zaoanhh.github.io/_pages/about.md

 ## 🔥 News

+- [2024.12] 🎉🎉🎉 Our paper "GRACED: A Plug-and-Play Solution for Certifiable Graph Classification" has been accepted by ``ICASSP 2025``.
 - [2024.10] 🎉🎉🎉 Our paper "Survey on Low Power Sensing of AIoT" has been published by ``JCRD``.
 - [2024.10] 🎉🎉🎉  Two papers are accepted by ``MSN 2024`` and one paper is accepted by ``IEEE TMC``.
 - [2024.07] 🎉🎉🎉 Our paper "freeGait: Liberalizing Wireless-based Gait Recognition to Mitigate Non-gait Human Behaviors" has been accepted by ``MobiHoc 2024``.